laetho/metagraf/doc/datastructure.md

 |environment|optional|Environment variables.
 See Environment section.|
 |config|optional|Array of Config records.
 See Config section.|

-* If only repository url is provided it indicates a source build.
+* If only repository url is provided it indicates a build from source and Dockerfile.
 * If only repository and buildimage is provided it indicates a s2i build image or similar.
 * If buildimage and baserunimage is provided it indicates a binary build with
 * If only a baserunimage is provided it indicates instrumentation of a prebuilt component.
+The scenarios here needs work.

 ### Resources